*This post may contain affiliate links. Please see my disclosure for more details!*

 These really are such an adaptable and utterly SCRUMPTIOUS bake – They are a great bake for all sorts of occasions, and also a great way to use up all that ~leftover~ chocolate that DOES ACTUALLY EXIST!!!
 Enjoy! x

-Whisk/Mix the Plain Flour, Bicarbonate, Salt and Cornflour together so its evenly distributed – leave to the side.
+- Whisk/Mix the plain flour, bicarbonate, salt (if you are using) and cornflour together so its evenly distributed – leave to the side.

-Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+- Add in the egg and the vanilla, and whisk again briefly until smooth.
 (I used an electric whisk)

-Add in the Dry Ingredients and the Chocolate Chips and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients and the chocolate chips and mix with a spatula until a thick cookie dough is formed.

-Press the mixture into the bottom of the tin - Bake the traybake in the oven for 18-22 minutes, until the top of the cookie bake looks ‘dry’!
+- Press the mixture into the bottom of the tin and bake the traybake in the oven for 18-22 minutes, until the top of the cookie bake looks ‘dry’!

 - I used Celebrations as I bought SO many.
 I used all of them, as I'm not fussy when it comes to Celebrations.. but use your favourites if they're for you!
 Or even use up the ones you don't like and give them away!